Theodore (horse): 1825: six-year-old season

 Before the start of the 1825, Theodore entered into the ownership of Mr W. Carleton and was sent to race in Scotland where he had his greatest success since his three-year-old season.
 At Edinburgh Racecourse in June he won three races in four days beginning with the Edinburgh Gold Cup over three miles.
 His two other successes were gained in races run in heats, with the prize going to the first horse to win twice.
 He won both heats of the City Members Plate two days after his win in the Gold Cup and won both heats of a £50 all-aged race on the following afternoon.

 In September, Theodore became the property of a Mr Dobbie and was sent further north to compete at Inverness where he finished second to Lord Kennedy's Skiff when favourite for the Trial Stakes.
 Theodore and Skiff met again for the Ross and Cromarty Gold Cup on the following day, but after being beaten in the first heat, Theodore was withdrawn from the second allowing his opponent to claim the 100 guinea prize.
 Theodore ended his racing career at Perth Racecourse in October.
 He was beaten by Lord Kennedy's four-year-old North Briton in the first heat of a £50 plate and was withdrawn from the second.

 Stud career

 Theodore was retired from racing to become a breeding stallion but made little impact as a sire of winners.
 For the 1827 season he was standing at Castle Howard stud in Yorkshire at a fee of 5 guineas.
 He was exported to France in 1838.

 Pedigree

-Theodore's pedigree contained a large amount of inbreeding.
-He was inbred 3 × 3 × 4 to Potoooooooo, meaning that this stallion appears twice in the third and once in the fourth generation of hispedigree.
-He was also inbred 3 × 4 to Highflyer and 4 × 4 × 4 to Herod.
+Theodore is inbred 3S x 3D x 4D to the stallion Potoooooooo, meaning that he appears third generation on the sire side of his pedigree, and third generation and fourth generation on the dam side of his pedigree.

+Theodore is inbred 4S x 3D to the stallion Highflyer, meaning that he appears fourth generation on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Theodore is inbred 4S x 5S x 4D x 4D to the stallion Herod, meaning that he appears fourth generation and fifth generation (via Highflyer) on the sire side of his pedigree, and fourth generation twice on the dam side of his pedigree.